hanapotski/udemy_webDevBootcamp/section23/introToExpress.md

 * Review HTTP response/request lifecycle
 * Create our own simple Express app!

+### Routes
+* bits of code that will run some other code depending on the request that is received on server
+* responsible for listening and receiving requests
+* decides what to send back

 # NPM Init and Package.json

 * Use the `--save` flag to install packages